I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 1988's Ram It Down occupies a strange place in the Judas Priest pantheon.
 While it's not a bad album in this writer's estimation, it seems to get overlooked by all but the most die hard, gotta have everything Priest fans.

 Ram It Down's lack of notoriety today may be due to the timing of its release.
-1988 was a huge year for hard rock and heavy metal, and though Ram It Down performed respectably enough at the time to earn the Priest another gold record in the U.S., it was soon overshadowed by better-known 1988 releases like Metallica's ...And Justice For All, Queensryche's Operation: Mindcrime, and Slayer's South of Heaven.
+1988 was a huge year for hard rock and heavy metal, and though Ram It Down performed respectably enough at the time to earn the Priest another gold record in the U.S., it was soon overshadowed by higher-profile 1988 releases like Metallica's ...And Justice For All, Queensryche's Operation: Mindcrime, and Slayer's South of Heaven.

 Ram It Down also happened to come out between two of Priest's best-known albums -- 1986's slick, pop-metal inspired Turbo (which, while popular at the time, is considered one of their lesser efforts today) and 1990's lean, mean, speed metal comeback Painkiller (generally hailed as one of their best).
 Ram It Down straddles a line between those two sides, maintaining the slick, Americanized, radio-friendly feel of Turbo but also bringing back elements of the heavier, nastier, classic Judas Priest sound.

 "Ram It Down"

 While Turbo had been a successful experiment for Priest (especially in the U.S., where it rode the then-current pop-metal wave to platinum success), its polished, synthesized vibe alienated much of the band's headbanger audience.